Fluctuation of the Largest Eigenvalue of a Kernel Matrix with application in Graphon-based Random Graphs: Proof Outlines

-In the following, we sketch the proof of Corollary \ref{cor:diag}. \begin{proof}[Proof of Corollary \ref{cor:diag}] The proof of part $(1)$ follows immidiately from part $(1)$ in Theorem \ref{t:main1} and Weyl's inequality.
+In the following, we sketch the proof of Corollary \ref{cor:diag}.
+The proof of part $(1)$ follows immediately from part $(1)$ in Theorem \ref{t:main1} and Weyl's inequality.
 The conclusion from part $(2)$ can be proved along the lines of proof of part $(2)$ in Theorem \ref{t:main1}.
 Hence, in the following we present a sketch of the proof for part $(2)$.
 Notice that the largest eigenvalue satisfies the equation,

 As in \eqref{e:AB} the above equation can be rewritten as,